GregSchiemer/SatGam/README.md

 - **Lead player** (`leader.html`) — lead player taps the clock to start the animation sequence
 - **Consort** (`consort.html`) — all players trigger sounds by tapping sprites enabled by the animation sequence
 - Both versions display the same 25-key layout and interactive clock
-- The leader connects with the consort via a **tp-link AX73 Wi-Fi 6 Router**
+- The lead player syncs the consort via a **tp-link AX73 Wi-Fi 6 Router**
+- No internet connection is required

 The leader's role is:
 - to start the animation sequence in sync on all phones;